dfinity/motoko/doc/md/reference/language-manual.md

         -   `T2 <: U2`.

-            (That is, function type `T` is a subtype of function type `U` if they have same `<shared>?` qualification, they have the same type parameters (modulo renaming) and assuming the bounds in `U`, every bound in `T` supertypes the corresponding parameter bound in `U` (contra-variance), the domain of `T` supertypes the domain of `U` (contra-variance) and the range of `T` subtypes the range of `U` (co-variance).)
+            That is, function type `T` is a subtype of function type `U` if they have same `<shared>?` qualification, they have the same type parameters (modulo renaming) and assuming the bounds in `U`, every bound in `T` supertypes the corresponding parameter bound in `U` (contra-variance), the domain of `T` supertypes the domain of `U` (contra-variance) and the range of `T` subtypes the range of `U` (co-variance).

 -   `T` (respectively `U`) is a constructed type `C<V0, …​, Vn>` that is equal, by definition of type constructor `C`, to `W`, and `W <: U` (respectively `U <: W`).

 -   For some type `V`, `T <: V` and `V <: U` (*transitivity*).

-### Sharability
+### Shareability

-A type `T` is *shared* if it is
+A type `T` is shared if it is:

 -   `Any` or `None`, or

--   a primitive type other than `Error`, or
+-   A primitive type other than `Error`, or

--   an option type `?
+-   An option type `?
 V` where `V` is shared, or

--   a tuple type `(T0, …​, Tn)` where all `Ti` are shared, or
+-   A tuple type `(T0, …​, Tn)` where all `Ti` are shared, or

--   an immutable array type `[V]` where `V` is shared, or
+-   An immutable array type `[V]` where `V` is shared, or

--   an `object` type where all fields are immutable and have shared type, or
+-   An `object` type where all fields are immutable and have shared type, or

--   a variant type where all tags have shared type, or
+-   A variant type where all tags have shared type, or

--   a shared function type, or
+-   A shared function type, or

--   an `actor` type.
+-   An `actor` type.

 ### Stability

-Stability extends sharability to include mutable types.
+Stability extends shareability to include mutable types.
 More precisely:

-A type `T` is *stable* if it is
+A type `T` is stable if it is:

 -   `Any` or `None`, or

--   a primitive type other than `Error`, or
+-   A primitive type other than `Error`, or

--   an option type `?
+-   An option type `?
 V` where `V` is stable, or

--   a tuple type `(T0, …​, Tn)` where all `Ti` are stable, or
+-   A tuple type `(T0, …​, Tn)` where all `Ti` are stable, or

--   a (mutable or immutable) array type `[var?
+-   A (mutable or immutable) array type `[var?
 V]` where `V` is stable, or

--   an `object` type where all fields have stable type, or
+-   An `object` type where all fields have stable type, or

--   a variant type where all tags have stable type, or
+-   A variant type where all tags have stable type, or

--   a shared function type, or
+-   A shared function type, or

--   an `actor` type.
+-   An `actor` type.

 This definition implies that every shared type is a stable type.
-The converse does not hold: there are types that are stable but not shared (notably types with mutable components).
+The converse does not hold: there are types that are stable but not share, notably types with mutable components.

 The types of actor fields declared with the `stable` qualifier must have stable type.

-The (current) value of such a field is preserved upon *upgrade*, whereas the values of other fields are reinitialized after an upgrade.
+The current value of such a field is preserved upon upgrade, whereas the values of other fields are reinitialized after an upgrade.

 Note: the primitive `Region` type is stable.

 ## Static and dynamic semantics

-Below, we give a detailed account of the semantics of Motoko programs.
+Below is a detailed account of the semantics of Motoko programs.

-For each [expression form](#expression-syntax) and each [declaration form](#declaration-syntax), we summarize its semantics, both in static terms (based on typing) and dynamic terms (based on program evaluation).
+For each [expression form](#expression-syntax) and each [declaration form](#declaration-syntax), this page summarizes its semantics, both in static terms based on typing and dynamic terms based on program evaluation.

 ### Programs